zaphosting/docs/docs/vserver-linux-supabase.md

 Considering about hosting this service yourself?
 We’ll walk you through every step on how to set it up and configure it, along with everything you need to keep in mind.

+## Install Supabase with the One Click Apps Installer

+You can install **Supabase** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **Supabase**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **Supabase** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 <InlineVoucher />